Registered: 1500298985 Posts: 1

 It gives detail advice on refeerding at home and includes chapters on self care.

 Good luck and sending lots of hugs! __________________ D became obsessed with exercise at age 9.
 Started eating 'healthy' at age 9.5.
 Restricting couple of months later.
 IP for 2 weeks at age 10.
-Slowly refed for a year and WR at age 11.
-Challenging fear foods now.
+Slowly refed for a year and WR at age 11 in March 2017.
+Challenging fear foods and behaviours now.